-Professor of Economic Geography at the London School of Economics.
-He was the President of the Regional Science Association International, where he served also as Vice-President in 2014.
+Professor of Economic Geography at the London School of Economics and former President of the Regional Science Association International, where he served also as Vice-President in 2014.
 He has also been Vice-President (2012-2013) and Secretary (2001-2005) of the European Regional Science Association.
 He is a regular advisor to numerous international organizations, including the European Commission, the European Investment Bank, the World Bank, the Cities Alliance, the OECD, the International Labour Organization, the Food and Agriculture Organization, the Inter-American Development Bank, and the Development Bank of Latin America.
 He is an editor of Economic Geography and sits on the editorial board of 30 other scholarly journals, including many of the leading international journals in economic geography, human geography, regional science, and management.
 He is the former holder of a European Research Council (ERC) Advanced Grant and the only social scientist to have been awarded the Royal Society-Wolfson Research Merit Award.

 Personal web page: http://personal.lse.ac.uk/rodrigu1/

-Personal web page: http://www.rsijournal.eu/?page_id=1781
+Personal web page: https://www.andre-torre.com/EN/andre_torre_accueil.php

-Blanka Šimundić is an Assistant Professor at the Faculty of Economics, University of Split.
+Blanka Šimundić is an Assistant Professor at the Faculty of Economics, Business and Tourism, University of Split.
 She has experience in teaching and profound interest in tourism economics, and global perspectives of transport and tourism demand and supply.
 Her main scientific research is in the field of economic policy and development, EU regional policy and the economics of travel and tourism.
 She has also published scientific papers in the field of tourism demand, input-output analysis, economic development and smart specialisation.
 She has been involved in the development of national/regional/urban development strategies and national and international research projects.